 Further information about the CQC's inspection report published in February 2018 is available below.

 CQC Inspection February 2018

-The Care Quality Commission (CQC) in February 2018 rated three of out of four core services at Croydon Health Services NHS Trust as ‘Good’ following a routine inspection.
+The Care Quality Commission (CQC) in its report in February 2018 rated three of out of four core services at Croydon Health Services NHS Trust as ‘Good’ following a routine inspection.